Wrexham A.F.C. Women: 2020–2023: New owners, promotion to Adran Premier

 In November 2020, Canadian-American actor Ryan Reynolds and American actor Rob McElhenney, through their RR McReynolds Company LLC, bought Wrexham A.F.C.
-Due to the Christmas 2020 second lockdown, the 2020/21 season was canceled with no games being played.
+Due to the Christmas 2020 second lockdown, the 2020–21 season was canceled with no games being played.

-Before the start of the 2021/22 season, the FAW announced a restructure of Women's football in Wales, with a new Tier 2 league split into Adran North and Adran South with specific criteria needed to enter.
+Before the start of the 2021–22 season, the FAW announced a restructure of Women's football in Wales, with a new Tier 2 league split into Adran North and Adran South with specific criteria needed to enter.
 The FAW opened up both tiers to all clubs to apply to join.
 Wrexham applied for the Tier 2 North and completed a successful first campaign as an inaugural member that new second tier, finishing runners-up to Llandudno Ladies F.C. after losing to the champions in a winner-takes-all game on the final day of the season at Maesdu Park.

-On 9 February 2023, Wrexham announced they had applied for a Tier 1 license, and would become semi-professional if promoted to the Adran Premier for the 2023/24 season.
-They won the Adran North championship trophy on March 26 after winning all their league games and earned promotion after winning the playoff game 1-0 against Briton Ferry Llansawel, on April 16 in Latham Park.
+On 9 February 2023, Wrexham announced they had applied for a Tier 1 license, and would become semi-professional if promoted to the Adran Premier for the 2023–24 season.
+They won the Adran North championship trophy on March 26 after winning all their league games and earned promotion after winning the playoff game 1–0 against Briton Ferry Llansawel, on April 16 in Latham Park.

-2023– present: Adran Premier and turning semi-professional
+2023–2025: Adran Premier and turning semi-professional

 On 27 June 2023, the club announced that ten players have signed semi-professional contracts, a first in club history, making them the first Adran Premier team to feature semi-professional players.
 Cardiff City F.C. did the same on 29 June and Swansea City Ladies F.C. on 16 August.
 At the start of 2024, they were third in the league with striker Rosie Hughes leading the league in scoring.
-They finished 3rd and reached the finals of the FAW Women's Cup for the second time.
-The club was granted its first UEFA license in March 2024.
+They finished 3rd and reached the final of the FAW Women's Cup for the second time.
+The club was granted its first UEFA licence in March 2024.
 In June 2024, the team participated in the very first separate women's tournament of The Soccer Tournament where they failed to exit the group stage.
-In July 2024, the club made its first-ever tour abroad when it played three games in the USA through a sponsorship with Ally Financial, playing against SoCal FC (0-9), the U19 team of Tigres Femenil (1-6) and the academy team of Portland Thorns FC (0-7).
+In July 2024, the club made its first-ever tour abroad when it played three games in the USA through a sponsorship with Ally Financial, playing against SoCal FC (0–9), the U19 team of Tigres Femenil (1–6) and the academy team of Portland Thorns FC (0–7).

 The club finished 4th in the 2024–25 season, only one point behind The New Saints FC, after losing to them in the final game of the season and reached the finals of the FAW Women's Cup for the third time.
 In May 2025, the team became the first from the club to travel to Asia for the HKFC Soccer Sevens tournament, becoming the first Women's side to do so from outside of Asia.
 On 23 May 2025, Steve Dale resigned as manager after 4 seasons in charge.